I Visited America's First Poop Bank

 “It’s a pretty awful experience to go through, if you ask me.
 Having to go though all that and then in the end you have to stick it up your butt,” Burgess said.
 “I think for us it was pretty eye-opening.
 Here’s this idea we were thinking about, and this could really help a lot of people.”

 OpenBiome occupies two spaces in an unassuming office in Medford, Massachusetts, near Tufts University, where many of their donors come from.
 Across the driveway there’s a Work Out World and a grim, snow-caked parking garage.
 In the background a commuter rail hurtles along the tracks toward Boston.
-Inside, the office looks like any other start up: 20-somethings are spread around working on laptops, everyone wears a hoodie, and they all seem really enthusiastic about their work.
-Containers full of take-out Indian food were strewn throughout the office, which seems like the equivalent of a sperm bank having porn on hand (turns out it was actually just lunch).
-In a conference room nearby, the team was working on getting a last minute grant proposal done.
+Inside, the office looks like any other start-up: Twentysomethings are spread around working on laptops, everyone wears a hoodie, and they all seem really enthusiastic about their work.
+When I visited, containers full of take-out Indian food were strewn throughout the office, which seemed like the equivalent of a sperm bank having porn on hand (it was actually just lunch).
+In a conference room nearby, the team was working on getting a last-minute grant proposal done.
 Everyone was laughing.
 Almost everyone is Canadian, which may explain why they were so welcoming.

 That life-changing poop can’t come from just anywhere, though.
 The donation process, overseen by Zain Kassam, a gastroenterologist and physician of internal medicine, is exceptionally rigorous.